 Arlington County manages 200-plus traffic cameras located at critical intersections throughout the County.
 These cameras allow the Transportation Engineering & Operations bureau to monitor the roadways and provide orderly movement of traffic.
 Emergency services also make use of the network.

 Each blue icon represents a camera above that Arlington location.
-(FAQ below map.)
+For additional questions about the map, read the FAQ.

 Arlington County maintains these camera feeds for real-time monitoring of traffic operations and incident management.